-An abdominal x-ray (AXR) is not as useful as a chest-x-ray.
-Most of the structures are soft tissues, and thus not seen well on abdominal x-ray, and lots of organs overlie other organs, so it’s not always easy to tell which bit is which.
-As a result, they are not often particularly useful.
+An abdominal x-ray (AXR) is a commonly performed x-ray for some gastrointestinal presentations.
+Generally, its use is limited – many abdominal conditions are better diagnosed clinically, or with an abdominal CT scan, and it is not as useful as a chest-x-ray.
+Most of the important structures in the abdominal are soft tissues of similar density, and thus not well defined on x-ray, and lots of organs overlie other organs, so it’s not always easy to tell which bit is which.
+As a result, abdominal x-rays are not often particularly useful.

 Before requesting any investigation you should be able to justify how the results will change your management plan.
 If it won’t change the management, then there’s no need to do it!